 When you write a press release, make sure it’s an interesting story, not just some advertisement for your practice and what you can do.
 You want to capture people’s attention so they are interested in reading, not just skimming forgettable details about you or your practice.

 Also, target it at niche publications and outlets in your local area.
 Many towns have their own newspapers and online local news sites, but also magazines and hobby publications and more.
 If your news story is relevant to their readers (or radio listeners, or local TV program watchers, etc.) it’s more likely to be picked up and published.Ultimately, press releases, like other types of external marketing, can be valuable for raising awareness about your practice in your community—when they are written and used correctly.
 Like everything else, however, they are just one small facet in a well-rounded marketing plan.
-If you’re writing press releases and they aren’t working, our Virtual Marketing Director (VMD) Services might be able to help.
-Our content team can write top-notch press releases and help you get them out there.
 For more information about this or other external marketing strategies, check out our website or contact us.
 You can use our online forms or call (717)725-2679.